lifenjoiner/pd/readme.md

 2. May automatically choose the fatest responsed IP,
 3. Automatically yield the availability score, and proxy it if with poor availability,
 4. Support protocols socks4a/socks5/http,
-5. Support predefined "direct/blocked" list files.
+5. Support predefined "direct/blocked" list files,
+6. Serve as a PAC file server.

 ## Usage